iTutorials4u/PROJECTS/FINGER_COUNTER/README.md

-The aim of this project is to recognize the hand pattern and give an output of the number between zero to five.This is a simple and intresting project, and great for high school projects also for those who want to get into the field of computer vision
+The aim of this project is to recognize the hand pattern and give an output of the number between zero to five.This is a simple and interesting project, and great for high school projects also for those who want to get into the field of computer vision
 ## Screenshot